NURSING 7108 - Foundations of Cardiac Care

 General Course Information

-Course Code NURSING 7108 Course Foundations of Cardiac Care Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Assumed Knowledge Basic anatomy and physiology of the cardiac, respiratory, and the autonomic nervous system Restrictions Available to M.NursSc students only Course Description This course provides foundation knowledge and skills which are fundamental for the development of advanced cardiac nursing practice.
+Course Code NURSING 7108 Course Foundations of Cardiac Care Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Assumed Knowledge Basic anatomy and physiology of the cardiac, respiratory, and the autonomic nervous system Restrictions Available to M.NursSc students only Course Description This course provides foundation knowledge and skills which are fundamental for the development of advanced cardiac nursing practice.
 The course consists of two sections.
 The first section describes the physiology, pathophysiology, assessment, and management of respiratory failure.
 At the completion of this course students are expected to be competent to care for patients requiring non-invasive ventilation.
 The second section focuses on cardiac anatomy and physiology, electrophysiology, and the mechanisms, diagnosis, and management of cardiac arrhythmias, and pacing.

 Course Coordinator: Mr Adrian De LucaPhone: +61 8 8313 6284

 The full timetable of all activities for this course can be accessed from Course Planner.